Policies, Fees, and FAQs

 Don’t worry, it won’t be THAT awkward 🙂

-No really, I have a format.
+No really, I have a format and everything.